membrane/api-gateway/membrane-esb/cli/examples/router/acl/README.txt

 The following part describes the example in detail.

-First take a look at the acl.proxies.xml file.
+First take a look at the proxies.xml file.

 <proxies>
 	<serviceProxy name="predic8.com" port="2000">